spatie/docs.spatie.be-old/resources/views/laravel-uptime-monitor/v1/monitoring-ssl-certificates/notifications.md

 title: Notifications
 ---

 The package can notify you when certain events take place when running the ssl certificate check.
-In the config file you can specify to which channels the notifications for certain events should be sent.
-If you don't want any notifications for a certain event, just pass an empty array.
-Out of the box `slack` and `mail` channels are supported.
+You can specify which channels the notifications for certain events should be sent in the config file.
+If you don't want notifications for a certain event, just pass an empty array. `slack` and `mail` channels are supported out of the box.
 If you want to use another channel or want to modify the notifications read the section on [customizing notifications](https://docs.spatie.be/laravel-uptime-monitor/v1/advanced-usage/customizing-notifications.

 ## SslCheckFailed

 `Spatie\UptimeMonitor\Notifications\Notifications\SslCheckFailed`

-This notification will be sent when the `Spatie\UptimeMonitor\Events\SslCheckFailed` event was fired.
+This notification will be sent when the `Spatie\UptimeMonitor\Events\SslCheckFailed` event is fired.

-This is how the notification looks like in Slack.
+This is how the notification looks in Slack.

 TODO: add image